News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

 Across the park, 50 turbines and 250,000 solar panels will work in tandem to supply 100,000 Megawatt hours of renewable electricity per year on the retailer’s behalf.

 “This is the way the world is moving.
-Private capital is now leading the charge in backing clean energy, which presents a big opportunity for South Australian jobs,” said by South Australian Premier Peter Malinauskas.
+Private capital is now leading the charge in backing clean energy, which presents a big opportunity for South Australian jobs,” said South Australian Premier Peter Malinauskas.

 “Which is why the State Labor government is working to ensure we maintain our position as a national leader on renewable energy.”